airfightergr/aviators_companion/README.md

 ### Usage

-The app is located in the `bin` folder.
-The app now is only ready to be use in terminal.
+The app is located in the `bin` folder. ~~The app now is only ready to be use in terminal.~~

+Add UI based on [cimgui](https://github.com/cimgui/cimgui), a thin c-api wrapper for [Dear ImGui](https://github.com/ocornut/imgui).

+Still WIP, though!

 To run it from root folder, open it in terminal and run: